OdysseyV/hash_function/ReadMe.md

 The counter stops at collision or if birthday bound of (2^16) attempts is reached.
 Function outputs the counter.

-The brute force function is then ran 5 times and the resultant attempts are averaged.
+The brute force function is then executed 5 times and the resultant attempts are averaged.

 Part 3 includes the analysis of the brute force